 Pursuant to the asset management agreement, we are reimbursed by Residential on a monthly basis for the (i) direct and indirect expenses we incur or payments we make on Residential's behalf, including, but not limited to, the allocable compensation and routine overhead expenses of all our employees and staff for activities they conduct for Residential and (ii) all other reasonable operating and overhead expenses we incur related to the asset management services we provide to Residential.
-We are not reimbursed by Residential for any compensation paid to William C. Erbey for his role as our Chairman.
+We are not reimbursed by Residential for any compensation paid to our Directors.